Así son ellas

 Así son ellas (English: So are those) is a Mexican telenovela produced by Raúl Araiza for Televisa in 2002.

 On Monday, September 23, 2002, Canal de las Estrellas started broadcasting Así son ellas weekdays at 8:00pm, replacing La Otra.
 The last episode was broadcast on Friday, January 24, 2003 with Niña Amada Mía replacing it on Monday, January 27, 2003.

 Erika Buenfil, Lourdes Munguía, Luz María Jerez, Leticia Perdigón and Gabriela Goldsmith starred as protagonists, while Maite Embil starred as main antagonist.

 Plot

-Dalia, Rosa, Narda, Margarita and Violeta have been friends in good times and in bad, when they were teens they formed a club called "The Club of the Flowers" because each were named after a flower.
-The five dreamed of the future, they thought they would marry, have a nice family and of course, would remain as good friends as when they formed the club.
+Dalia, Rosa, Narda, Margarita and Violeta have been friends in good times and in bad.
+When they were teens they formed a club called "The Club of the Flowers" because each was named after a flower.
+The five dreamed of the future, each thinking that they would marry, have a nice family and of course, remain as good friends as they were when they formed the club.